 “Professional Judgment” means the ability to render sound decisions based on professional qualifications and relevant greenhouse gas accounting and auditing experience.

-“Program for Recognition of Early Action Offset Credits” means a former program for issuing ARB offset credits to early action offset projects that has ended, but was previously found in subarticle 14 of the Cap-and Trade Regulation as amended effective November 1, 2015.
+“Program for Recognition of Early Action Offset Credits” means a former program for issuing ARB offset credits to early action offset projects that has ended, but was previously found in subarticle 14 of the Cap-and-Invest Regulation as amended effective November 1, 2015.
 The program included recognition of early action offset credits for the following early action quantification methodologies:

 • Climate Action Reserve U.S. Livestock Project Protocol versions 1.0 through 3.0;